 The maximum financial assistance allowance for MUN is \$275.

 All extra costs must be covered by the school.

 FORM MUST BE COMPLETE TO BE CONSIDERED.

 Please submit by Final Deadline.
 All forms turned in after the deadline may not be awarded aid.

 Name of Student:

-School: ( Grade: Advisor:
+G

 Home Address:

 Parent Contact Name : Phone:

 Parent Contact Email:

 Number of family me mbers in household:

-Household income be fore taxes: \$ P er (Circle One) Week 2 Weeks 6 Month Year
+Household income be fore taxes: \$ Per (Circle One) Week 2 Weeks Month Year

-Additional income for adults in household: ( Child supp ort, welfa re, social se ecurity, un employme ent, etc)
+Additional income for adults in household: (C hild support, welf are, social se curity, une employme ent, etc)

-\$ Per (0 Circle One ) Week 2 Weeks Month Year
+\$ Per (Ci rcle One) Week 2 Weeks Month Year

 Monthly Expenses:

-Rent/Mortgage: Car: Insurance ce (home, c ar, health )
+Rent/Mortgage: Car: Insurar nce (home, ca ar, health) -

-Groceries: Utilities: Phor ne/Interne et: Other :
+Groceries: Utilities: Phone/Intern et: Other:

-Please explain any ex tenuating circumstance es below:
+Please explain any ex tenuating circumstances s below:

-ford to pay for the con
+ford to pay for the confe

-- ost per delegate to atte
+What is your school o ost per delegate to atte nd the conference ?

-Parent Signature [ Date
+Parent Signature D ate

-\By seeking financial assistance, you acknowledge that the CCE has the right to request documentation, including tax returns, in order to verify the income information presented.
-Failure to produce complete and accurate documentation upon request will affect your ability to receive financial assistance.\
+^{}By seeking financial assistance, you acknowledge that the CCE has the right to request documentation, including tax returns, in order to verify the income information presented.
+Failure to produce complete and accurate documentation upon request will affect your ability to receive financial assistance.